AshrafIb/DogBreedClassifier/README.md

 As described above, the InceptionV3 with another Global Average Pooling layer and a dropout layer achieves an accuracy of 81% in the estimation of test data.
 The additional images I added were also correctly estimated, with two exceptions.
 These two exceptions are a picture shot from a difficult perspective and a picture showing Chewy (a real stress test for the algorithm).
 Accordingly, the InceptionV3 performs significantly better than expected.
+This Resulst exceeds the given benchmark of 60%.

 # Further improvements